bmcmahen/ppub-pandoc-convert/README.md

 ### Progress

-Note: These are the only parts that are completed so far.
+These are the only parts that have been completed so far:

 - Headers
 - Paragraph